our-story-media/ourstory-resources/doc_gen/guide/creation/README.md

 <Leader>

 The creation step draws out rich narratives from the video captured by each group.
-Once a group has tagged their content, they
+Once a group has tagged their content, they can use this content to build a video Story using the simple editor.

 DIAGRAM - CAPTURE / REVIEW